vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 14. A COMMENTARY ON THE KRAMA SŪTRA.
 Of this we know only from the following reference in Maheśvarānanda's commentary on his own Mahārtha Mañjarī, P. 166:

-"Yaduktam Srī Kramasütreṣu.....
+"Yaduktam Srī Kramasūtreṣu.....
 Yathā ca vyākhyātam Srimat Kṣemarājena."

 15. STOTRA.